opentargets/genetics-finemapping/readme.md

   - Write documentation
   - Get proportion of cases for each study
   - Combine credible set results into a single file per study
+  - Chromosome X currently isn't working
+  - Stage 1 currently fails if no SNPs are selected

 ### Usage